ska-sa/katgpucbf/doc/dev-guide.rst

 :external+sphinx-apidoc:doc:`sphinx-apidoc <index>` provides a manner to generate module documentation as reStructuredText.
 If you, the developer, add or remove a module or file, execute the full ``sphinx-apidoc`` command below to regenerate the module documentation with your updates.
+The incantation below is run from the root :mod:`katgpucbf` directory.

 .. code-block:: bash

-  user@host:~/katgpucbf$ sphinx-apidoc -efo doc/ src/
+  sphinx-apidoc -efo doc/ src/

 .. note::

     The above command will likely generate a :file:`modules.rst` file, which is not necessary to commit.
-Furthermore, if you aren't comfortable generating the documents straight away, you can append a ``--dry-run`` to the above command to see what files will be generated.